 Link is created.
 Copy the link and send it to people by using any suitable method – email, social media, chat, etc..

-Why would you want to disable a link which is already shared?
+Why and how to disable a OneDrive link which is already shared?

 There is a disable button.
 Why do we need it?

 Good question.
 It could be because the content is now outdated or because there was a mistake or some confidential information in the shared content.
 In any case, disabling it will make the link unusable.
 The file is not deleted – only the shared link becomes inactive.

 Clicking on the mobile button opens another browser page with a QR code.
 Copy and paste the QR code into presentations or marketing material.
 Anyone who has a QR code scanner can now open the link on the mobile phone.